 There are other options as well.

 We took the train from Singapore to KL Sentral.
 Based on the information above it is probably the most expensive option.
 I like riding on trains, so there is that benefit.
 Crossing the border was easy enough.
 It is a long train ride though, +7 hrs depending on which train you catch.
-You do get to see a lot of the country side. over 9 years ago
+You do get to see a lot of the country side. almost 10 years ago

 we caught a plane from KL to singapore, it was relatively cheap!
 Air asia .com..